 What is heart valve disease?

-A valve that is diseased or damaged can affect the flow of blood through the heart.
-There are two main types of valve problem:
+A heart valve that is diseased or damaged can affect the flow of blood through the heart.
+There are two main types of heart valve problem:

-- Valve stenosis.
-This means that the opening of the valve is narrowed and the valve does not open fully.
+- Heart valve stenosis.
+This means that the opening of the heart valve is narrowed and the valve does not open fully.
 So, there is some restriction in blood flow through the valve.

-- Valve regurgitation (sometimes called valve incompetence, or a leaky valve).
+- Heart valve regurgitation (sometimes called heart valve incompetence, or a leaky valve).
 This means that the valve does not close properly and there is backflow of blood through the leaky valve.

-Any of the valves can be affected by these problems.
+Any of the heart valves can be affected by these problems.
 However, the mitral and aortic valves are the ones that most commonly become diseased.
-Read more about mitral stenosis, mitral regurgitation, aortic stenosis and aortic regurgitation.
+Read more in our separate leaflets on mitral stenosis, mitral regurgitation, aortic stenosis and aortic regurgitation.

 What are the symptoms of heart valve disease?